-If you are taking a lecture course with practicals, you must sign up for the practical session within the first two weeks of term.
-You can do this by signing into the Minerva database (details will be given to you on how to do this).
-When you attend a practical session, you will find that specific machines have been reserved for the practical, and there will be a register for you to record your presence.
-You are expected to attend the sessions for each practical until you have completed it.
+Attendance at practical classes is compulsory if you are to get full credit for practical work in the examinations.
+When you attend a practical class, you will find that specific machines have been reserved for the practical, and there will be a register for you to record your presence.
+You are expected to attend all the classes for each practical until you have completed it.